Seungpyo1007/MalDDalPatcher/README.md

 **Note 2:** The signing key is unique for each installation of UmaPatcher.
 It is also a self-signed key; during installation, Google Play Protect will warn you of installing an untrusted app. **You can safely ignore this and tap on More Info -> Install anyways to continue installation.**

-## Setting up Hachimi
-Just open the patched app that you've installed and follow Hachimi's first time setup wizard.

-**Tip:** You can access the menu by pressing the Volume up + Volume down keys on your device at the same time.

 # License
 [Apache License 2.0](LICENSE)